Festivus: Festivus dinner

 In "The Strike", a celebratory dinner is shown on the evening of Festivus prior to the feats of strength and during the airing of grievances.
 The on-air meal shows Estelle Costanza serving a sliced reddish meatloaf-shaped food on a bed of lettuce.
 In the episode no alcohol is served at the dinner, but George's boss, Mr. Kruger, drinks something from a hip flask.

 The original holiday dinner in the O'Keefe household featured turkey or ham as described in Dan O'Keefe's The Real Festivus.

 Airing of grievances

 The "airing of grievances" takes place immediately after the Festivus dinner has been served.
 In the television episode, Frank Costanza began it with the phrase, "I got a lotta problems with you people, and now you're going to hear about it!"
-It consists of each person lashing out at others and the world about how they have been disappointed in the past year.
+It consists of each person given a chance to lash out at both their dinner companions and the world in general, and tell them how they've disappointed them during the past year.
 Some mental health professionals believe that having a space for people to air some of their grievances to their families and friends could actually be good for mental health, although it is something other holidays usually avoid.